gewarren/docs/docs/csharp/programming-guide/classes-and-structs/implicitly-typed-local-variables.md

 ## Remarks

-The following restrictions apply to implicitly-typed variable declarations:
+The following restrictions apply to implicitly typed variable declarations:

 - `var` can only be used when a local variable is declared and initialized in the same statement; the variable cannot be initialized to null, or to a method group or an anonymous function.